elunna/hackem/hackem_changelog.md

 - [x] Ghosts:
     - All incorporeal monsters can only be hit with blessed, silver, or bone objects
     - can also turn invisible and reappear - scaring (and paralyzing) the player time.
+- [x] Wraith corpses
+  - nerfed (from slashem) - New effects:
+    - 10% lose exp; 10% max HP/Pw decreases;
+    - 10% max HP/Pw increases.
+    - 50% Gain xp; 20% nothing happens.

 ### Monster Mechanic Changes:

 - [x] Mold/Fungus ressurection
     - (ported from Splicehack, which ported from xnh)
     - The ressurection rates have been tapered back a bit, so it's not as annoying as in Slash'EM - but there are more F monsters that can spawn (including moldiers at deeper levels)
-[x] Shape-changing monsters (except for vampires and were-creatures)
+- [x] Shape-changing monsters (except for vampires and were-creatures)
     - will revert back to their original form when their polymorphed form dies.
     - They cannot change form again once this happens.
 - [x] Updated nasties lists with slashem monsters.